top of page

 The development will have many detrimental impacts, including increasing traffic, a fiscal burden, environmental destruction, obstructing Chico’s climate goals.

 We cannot stand by as this development moves forward with little public input.
-For these reasons, we have launched a referendum to bring the development to a public vote by the residents of Chico.
+For these reasons, we're asking the voters of Chico to Vote No on March 5, 2024!

 What is a Referendum?